 - Why is the time “now”?

 I’m 71 years old, and I’m not getting any younger.
-Although there have been people older than I who’ve successfully walked from coast-to-coast, each year that goes by decreases my own chances of success.
+Although there have been people older than I who have successfully walked from coast-to-coast, each year that goes by decreases my own chances of success.
 Thus, now is the time.

-My 96-year-old father, Michael, passed away on March 7, 2017.
+My father, Michael, passed away on March 7, 2017 at age 96.
 I did not consider starting the trek while he was alive.
 This journey is dedicated to his memory.
-(Because of the late start, I hit a “heat dome” in the southwest US, which caused me to have to cut the trip short.
+(Because of the late start, I encountered a “heat dome” in the southwest US, which caused me to have to cut the trip short.
 It was 120 degrees in Phoenix the week I stopped walking.)